Stephen Covey’s “Big Rocks”

 In the middle of a seminar on time management, recalls Covey in his book First Things First, the lecturer said, "Okay, it's time for a quiz."

-He put one rock in the jar, then another, then another-until no more rocks would fit.
-Then he asked, "Is the jar full?"
+then another-until no more rocks would fit.
+Then he asked, "Is the jar

 Everybody could see that not one more of the rocks would fit, so they said, "Yes."